-Table 1 is analogous to Table 1 in Fuller (1993).
-The first two columns of numbers are taken from Fuller's paper.
+Table 1 is analogous to Table 1 in Fuller [11].
+The first two columns of numbers are taken from Fuller-s paper.
 The last three are produced via the procedures of this paper in which we generate multivariate normal data with zero mean and identity matrix for covariance.
-The probability (2.13) of Fuller (1993) is used for the first two columns of numbers and is optimal when matching single records in isolation.
+The probability (2.11) of Fuller [11] is used for the first two columns of numbers and is optimal when matching single records in isolation.
 The results of the last three columns use estimated probabilities (crude general approximations) such as might be computed in commercial record linkage software and are quite suboptimal.
 The means of forcing 1-1 matching are what account for the dramatic improvement in the results exhibited in the last three columns of quantitative data.
+For instance when Fuller used eight variables, 65% of the match probabilities were above 0.5.
+The assignment algorithm effectively changes the match probabilities to 1.0 for the 65%.
+Because so many potential false matching pairs are in the 65% and effectively eliminated for the remaining 35%, the ability to correctly re-identify in the remaining 35% increases to certainty as shown in the table.
 If the analyst were to model and use probabilities as in Fuller, then it is likely that the 4-variable-Winkler column would have almost as high match rates as the 6-variable-Winkler column.
-We note that the high correct match rates are consistent with Bethlehem et al (1990) who observed high accuracy when using five Internal Revenue Service of the Netherlands variables for matching.